thisisjoong/thisisjoong/README.md

+# 김현중(HyunJoong, Kim)
-Welcome to Hyunjoong Kim's Github
+### Welcome to Hyunjoong Kim's GitHub

-- 👋 @thisisjoong
+👋 @thisisjoong
-- 👀 Data Engineering, Data Analysis
+👀 Data Engineering, Data Analysis
-- 🌱 Main Domain - E-sports, sports, music, etc.
+🌱 Main Domain - E-sports, sports, music, etc.
-- 📫 How to reach me asfgzx3907@gmail.com
+📫 How to reach me asfgzx3907@gmail.com

 <!---
 thisisjoong/thisisjoong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.